samhwang/react-hooks/README.md

-# useWindowSize React Hook
+# Sam's React hooks collection

-React hook `useWindowSize()` that will calculate the window view size, useful for mocking mobile devices when testing frontend layouts.
+React hooks that I have seen over the years, all packed up in a repo for easier future reference.